-US Navy: Hefty salvage system not required in probe of fatal Titan implosion
+US Coast Guard will lead investigation of Titan implosion with help from Canada, France, UK

 “We are conducting a safety investigation in Canada given that this was a Canadian-flagged vessel that departed a Canadian port and was involved in this occurrence, albeit in international waters,” said Kathy Fox, chair of the transportation board.
 “Other agencies may choose to conduct investigations.”

 The Polar Prince left Newfoundland on June 16, towing the ill-fated Titan.
-There were 41 people on board — 17 crew members and 24 others — including the five-man team.
+There were 41 people on board the ship — 17 crew members and 24 others — including the five-man team of the Titan.

-Fox said the TSB will share information they collect with other agencies, like the U.S. National Transportation Safety Board and the U.S. Coast Guard, within the limits of Canadian law.
+Fox said the Canadian Transportation Safety Board will share information it collects with other agencies, like the U.S. National Transportation Safety Board and the U.S. Coast Guard, within the limits of Canadian law.
 Voice recordings and witness statements are protected under Canadian law, she said.

 “We don’t want to duplicate efforts.
 We want to collaborate,” she said.